istopwg/ippeveselfcert/tests/README.md

 Running the Self-Certification Tools on macOS® 10.13 and Higher
 ---------------------------------------------------------------

-Extract the PWG Raster files to the tools directory, then open a Terminal window and run the following commands with "Printer Name" replaced by the DNS-SD service name of your printer:
+Open a Terminal window and run the following commands with "Printer Name" replaced by the DNS-SD service name of your printer:

     cd /path/to/tools
     ./dnssd-tests.sh "Printer Name"